PayBreak/retailer-integration-guide/index.md

 `fulfilled` | The order has been fulfilled.
 `complete` | The order has been settled and is deemed complete.
 `pending_cancellation` | Cancellation for this Application was requested and is in the review.
+`order_amended` | The order has been amended by another application.
+If the new application is unsuccessful, the previous application will roll back to its previous state.

 ## Test Environment